 Sinusitis is an infection or inflammation of the sinuses, the air-filled chambers in the skull that are located around the nose.
 Symptoms of sinusitis include thick nasal discharge, facial pain or pressure, fever, and reduced sense of smell.
-Depending on how long these symptoms last, sinusitis is classified as acute, chronic, or recurrent.
+Depending on how long these symptoms last, sinusitis is classified as acute, subacute, chronic, or recurrent.

 Viruses are the most common cause of acute sinusitis, but bacteria are responsible for most of the serious and chronic cases.

 Home remedies such as nasal saline (salt) washes are helpful for removing mucus and relieving congestion.
 People with sinusitis should drink plenty of fluids to avoid dehydration.
 Water, which helps lubricate the mucous membranes, is the best fluid to drink.

 Medication depends on the type of sinusitis and its cause.
 Nonprescription pain relievers such as acetaminophen and ibuprofen can help mild-to-moderate pain.
 Decongestants may help relieve congestion, but they do not cure sinusitis.
 Antihistamines are not generally recommended because they can dry the mucus and worsen the condition; however, they may be used when sinusitis is associated with allergies.
 Cough or cold medication is not recommended for children younger than age 4.